vlandeiro/yamlett/README.md

      'params_model_verbose': 0,
      'params_model_warm_start': False}

 This approach is straightforward: one scalar for each key in the document.
-However, one downside of this approach is that you need to maintain your own namespace convention.
-For example here, we used underscores to separate the different levels of information (params, data, metrics, etc) but this can quickly get confusing if chosen incorrectly: is it `params/model/fit_intercept` or `params/model_fit/intercept` ?
-It&rsquo;s also more work than needed when information already comes nicely organized (e.g. `model.get_params()`).
+However, one downside is that you need to maintain your own namespace convention.
+For example here, we used underscores to separate the different levels of information (params, data, metrics, etc) but this can quickly get confusing if chosen incorrectly: is it `params/model/fit_intercept` or `params/model_fit/intercept`?
+It is also more work than needed when information already comes nicely organized (e.g. `model.get_params()`).

 <a id="yamlett-like-tracking"></a>

 ### `yamlett`-like tracking

-The method we propose in this package is to leverage Python dictionaries / NoSQL DB documents to automatically store your information in a structured way.
-Let&rsquo;s see what it looks like using a similar run as the example above:
+The method we propose in this package leverages Python dictionaries / NoSQL DB documents to automatically store your information in a structured way.
+Let&rsquo;s see what it looks like using the same run as above:

 ```python
 from yamlett import Run